CielRieper/Image/README.md

 # Typroa upload Image
-This repo is using to save the upload image of my notes.
+This repo is using to save the upload image from my notes.
 ##